 A good digital Pencil should be:

 - Comfortable and much pencil-like.
-It should be supportive to the hand and finger muscles.
+It should be supportive of the hand and finger muscles.

 - Uniformly weighted- neither too heavy nor too light.